Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Update your apps.
 With each app that remains outdated, including commonplace browsers, your phone is more vulnerable to infections.
 All it takes is clicking on a link that will redirect you to an infected website – it can be a link from an ad, a spam email, or your friend’s social account that got hacked.
 Outdated apps leave your data exposed to attacks.

-3. Third layer of protection: be careful with that web browsing.
+3. The third layer of protection: be careful with that web browsing.

 Blocking pop-ups will also help – you can easily do that from the browser settings.
 For Chrome, for example, you just have to go to Settings -> Site Settings -> Pop-ups -> and make sure it’s on Blocked.